Zilliqa/ZIP/zips/zip-19.md

 The upcoming Scilla version `0.10.0` contains a bug fix for an issue known as `disambiguation bug`.
 This bug fix is neccessary to support future Scilla features such as remote state read and Scilla external library.
 After the fix, calling a contract via our JSON RPC APIs and passing a custom user-defined ADT as transition parameter will requires contract addres to be included.
 Hence, the staking `proxy` contract is no longer compatibile with the `ssnlist` contract starting from Scilla version `0.10.0`.

-# Design changes for Phase 1.1
+# Design changes for phase 1.1

 ## Transfer of stake deposit between accounts

 A new feature will be added to allow transferring of entire stake deposit, rewards and pending withdrawal across all SSNs to a new address.
-Such a transfer will not unstake the existing stake deposit and transfer will be immediate upon confirmation of the transfer.
+Such a transfer will not unstake the existing stake deposit and transfer will be immediately executed upon confirmation of the transfer.
+There is no penalty incurred for this transfer and there is no restriction on the number of transfers.

 ### Scenario 1: Transferring to an address which does not have any active staking activity